 “This program is a wonderful opportunity for the Fellows, but such a valuable and priceless asset to the NGOs.
 Having a team of experts to help guide, prioritize and implement activities has been extremely helpful for our organization.
 Keep up the great work!” – 2019 NGO partner

-The 2021 application period for NGOs will open in mid-November 2020.
-For additional information, please send an email to: firstname.lastname@example.org.
+The 2022 application period for NGOs will open in mid-November 2021.
+For more information, please send an email to: firstname.lastname@example.org.

 In 2019, we created an alumni survey to gain insights into the long-term impact of the program.
 Results indicated:

 - Alumni have highly positive associations with their Fellowship experience and draw on it to a significant degree in both their professional and personal lives.